SebastianGau/ESI2.0/esi-objects/esi-objects.md

-# esi-variables
+# esi-objects

-A library for upserting variables and variable groups
+A library for simple and efficient upserting of inmation objects

 ## Changes

 version | date | description
 ------- | ---- | -----------
-1 | 2018-01-10 | Initial release
+1 | 2018-04-17 | Initial release

 ## Available functions